fbpx

 The other myth is that people believe medical records are enough to prove a heart condition is disabling.
 On the contrary, the process of proving disability requires more than a doctor’s report.

 It’s crucial to work closely with your doctor, journaling your pain and symptoms and sharing the same with them.
-Continous medical assessment forms a reliable medical history that can help SSA evaluate your condition more objectively.
+Continuous medical assessment forms a reliable medical history that can help SSA evaluate your condition more objectively.

 However, in addition to the medical reports, you must convince the SSA that your disability hinders you from working, and the situation is unlikely to change for at least twelve months.
 For this reason, you should expect them to perform their assessment.